 Native to South America, the ancient quinoa seed was once called “the gold of the Incas,” and was fed to their warriors to increase stamina.
 It’s been cultivated in the Andes for centuries, and was a major agricultural commodity in Inca and Aztec society.
 Only recently, quinoa has been “rediscovered” here in America, showing up on health food market shelves across the country.

 Quinoa is closely related to spinach; much like spinach, it is packed with nutrients.
 It is a terrific source of protein, amino acids, insoluble fiber, magnesium, riboflavin, and phytonutrients.
 Regular consumption of quinoa can improve your cardiovascular health, reduce the frequency of migraine headaches, and even decrease your risk of certain cancers.
 It’s also gluten free, which is helpful to people with Celiac disease and those who are on gluten-free diets.

+This recipe is very loosely based on Chipotle’s burrito bowl.
 Make these Quinoa Black Bean Burrito Bowls vegan-style with toppings like pico de gallo, tomatoes, corn, or guacamole.
 Or, if you’re good with dairy, try shredded jack or cheddar cheese, lowfat sour cream, or even Greek yogurt.
 Spice it up with hot sauce or sriracha.
 I’ve added a new step-by-step video below to walk you through the process.
-These bowls are loaded good stuff, and packed with nutrients… it’s a simple, tasty meal you can feel good about!
+These bowls are loaded good stuff, and packed with nutrients.
+It’s a simple, tasty meal you can feel good about!